Three Tips for Creating an Open Concept Kitchen

 Electrical and Lighting for Your Open Concept Kitchen:

 The second important consideration when opening up your kitchen is your electrical and lighting.
-You can imagine that changing the layout of your kitchen will impact what’s lighted well and what’s not well-lighted in your kitchen!
+You can imagine that changing the layout of your kitchen will impact what’s well lit and what’s not in your kitchen!
 So you want to make sure that you’ve thought about the task lighting in your new kitchen layout, as well as the ambient lighting that you want.
 You don’t want to be chopping onions in a dark corner!

 You’ll also want to move the light switches for your new lighting.
 It won’t feel very convenient if you have to walk all the way into your kitchen to reach a switch that’s still in its old location.

 How do you want your new kitchen to work for you?
 This will guide you in planning the layout of your kitchen cabinets.
 For example, in the renovation we completed in the video above, the client wanted to keep the kitchen as open as possible because they had young kids and didn’t want so many surfaces for them to bounce off of.

 This is why this kitchen incorporated a peninsula counter rather than a kitchen island.
 But maybe you really want a kitchen island, and that’s what works for your lifestyle and your family.
 Think through the way you want to use your kitchen, and you’ll get a clearer picture of the best layout that will work for you.

 There you have it!
 These are three things to consider when planning your open concept kitchen.
 These will help you think ahead when designing the kitchen of your dreams.

 Need a little professional advice as you plan your dream kitchen renovation?